GilOliveira/schemadotorg/docs/NOTES.md

   - Check all functionality.
 - JavaScript test coverage for UI and Report.
 - FormValidation test coverage for SchemaDotOrgFormTrait

-# Best Practices

-- If two properties can address similar use-cases, use the more common property.
-  - For example, Place can have an 'image' and 'photo'.
-    It is simpler to use 'image'.

-- For high-level types, which are inherited from, we want to keep the default properties as simple as possible.

-- For specific and important types, including Recipe, we should be as specific as needed with the default properties.

 # TBD